 Female: 27 inches

-The Kangal Shepherd Dog is a rare dog breed and it is because it is illegal to export or import these dogs from Turkey.
-However, having one of these large dogs beside you means that you have a friend and fierce guardian for life.
+The Kangal Shepherd Dog is a rare dog breed, and it is because it is illegal to export or import these dogs from Turkey.
+However, having one of these large dogs beside you means having a friend and fierce guardian for life.